rsuite/rsuite/docs/pages/guide/use-vite/en-US/index.md

 Vite is a Web development build tool driven by native ESM.
 The following will introduce how to use rsuite in Vite React project.

+> This document is written based on Vite v5.x.x.
+If you are using other versions, it may be different.

 ## 1. Install

 In Vite React project, install rsuite by running either of the following commands: